The Mariposa Public Utility District (MPUD) was established in

 - 0.610 million gallon per day wastewater treatment facility

-- 0.720 million gallon per day surface water treatment facility
+- 1 million gallons per day surface water treatment facility

 - Saxon Creek water project (Merced River)